spryker/spryker-docs/docs/pbc/all/offer-management/202311.0/marketplace/manage-in-the-merchant-portal/manage-product-offers-in-the-merchant-portal.md

 ---
 title: Manage product offers in the Merchant Portal
-description: Learn how to edit product offers in the Merchant Portal.
+description: Learn how log into the Merchant portal and manage product offers
 template: back-office-user-guide-template
 ---